-The IEEE Xplore digital library—which houses more than 4 million research documents authored by engineers and scientists who have mastered their respective fields of study—is an essential platform for those in the technology field to remain informed.
+The IEEE Xplore digital library—which houses more than approximately 5 million research documents authored by engineers and scientists who have mastered their respective fields of study—is an essential platform for those in the technology field to remain informed.
 Besides being able to access the educational information, they can also rest assured that it’s accurate and reliable, which is critical as they work to get products to market.

 Expanding Technology Knowledge: From AI to AVs

 An R&D systems engineer with a major telecommunications company has worked in various focus areas throughout his career—neuroscience, artificial intelligence, robotics, autonomous vehicles, and more.
 He is often brought in to work on projects in areas in which he has little background knowledge, and no matter how unfamiliar he is with a topic initially, he is able to find papers in IEEE Xplore that allow him to educate himself.

 For instance, this systems engineer was recently asked to present information about ‘decision-making under uncertainty’ for a key artificial intelligence project using a Monte Carlo tree search—a class of algorithms that uses random simulations to solve problems.
 He used IEEE Xplore to quickly and successfully discover a large body of work to educate himself on the topic.
 From there, he was able to identify the major players in the field, mentally devour a credible group of papers, and create a presentation outlining the state of the technology for his team to successfully move to the next phase of their project.

 “It’s a great research and search tool.
 Searching the web directly, via Google or another generic search engine, is usually not productive,” he said.